Diamondbacks vs. Mets Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Tommy Henry (5-1) will take to the mound for the Diamondbacks and make his 13th start of the season.
+- The Diamondbacks' Ryne Nelson (5-4) will make his 18th start of the season.

-- In 12 starts this season, he's earned a quality start in five of them.

-- Henry has pitched five or more innings in three straight games and will look to extend that streak.
+- Nelson has pitched five or more innings in three straight games and will look to extend that streak.

-- He has two appearances with no earned runs allowed in 13 chances this season.
+- In 17 appearances this season, he has finished two without allowing an earned run.

 |Opponent